iahsanujunda/iahsanujunda.github.io/source/_posts/Starting-Analytics-Project.md

 tags:
 ---

-Making a good question is important step of any analytics project, I start this project by creating a codebook for the dataset that I'm interested in, it will start from a single variable and it would be normal for the number of variables we have in the notebook to increase and decrease as we went through all analytics phases.
+Making a good question is important step of any analytics project, and unfortunately, there is a good and bad question when it comes to analytics.
+We are going to identify good ones from bad ones as we go along.
+I start this project by creating a code book for the dataset that I'm interested in, it will start from a single variable and it would be normal for the number of variables we have in the notebook to increase and decrease as we went through all analytics phases.

 <!-- more -->